Desensitization (medicine): Application to allergies

 For example, if a person with diabetes mellitus has a bad allergic reaction to taking a full dose of beef insulin, the person is given a very small amount of the insulin at first, so small that the person has no adverse reaction or very limited symptoms as a result.
 Over a period of time, larger doses are given until the person is taking the full dose.
 This is one way to help the body get used to the full dose, and to avoid having the allergic reaction to beef-origin insulin.

-A temporary desensitization method involves the administration of small doses of an allergen to produces an IgE-mediated response in a setting where an individual can be resuscitated in the event of anaphylaxis; this approach, through uncharacterized mechanisms, eventually overrides the hypersensitive IgE response.
+A temporary desensitization method involves the administration of small doses of an allergen to produce an IgE-mediated response in a setting where an individual can be treated in the event of anaphylaxis; this approach, through uncharacterized mechanisms, eventually overrides the hypersensitive IgE response.

 Desensitization approaches for food allergies are generally at the research stage.
 They include: